 Rocket Mortgage is available 24/7.
 You can lock your rate whenever you want.

 Why Do Mortgage Rates Change?

-When the economy does well, interest rates tend to increase.
-But when the economy slows, interest rates typically drop in hopes that lower interest rates will spur growth.
+When the economy does well, interest rates tend to rise.
+But when the economy slows, market rates typically drop, with the hope that lower interest rates will spur growth.